 See full recipe below for detailed directions.

 Mix your dough in the bowl of a stand mixer.
-Transfer to an oiled bowl and let rise 2-3 hours.
+Transfer to an oiled bowl and let rise 2-3 hours until doubled in size.

-Gently fold the dough and transfer to an oiled 13x9in. baking pan.
-Cover with a clean towel and let rise for another 1 ½ - 2 hours until it fills the pan completely.
+Gently fold the dough and transfer to an oiled 13x9-inch. baking pan.
+Cover with a clean kitchen towel and let rise for another 1 ½ - 2 hours until it fills the pan completely.

-While the dough rises a second time, thinly slice the shallots and add to a small skillet with the olive oil and brown sugar.
+While the dough completes the second rise, thinly slice the shallots and add to a small skillet with the olive oil and brown sugar.

 Cover and cook, stirring occasionally, for about 10 minutes until the shallots are soft and starting to brown.
-You do not want them to get crispy.
-Set aside.
+You do not want them to get crispy as they will cook more while the bread bakes.
+Set aside to let cool.

 Drizzle the focaccia with olive oil, then the cooked shallots (make sure they're cool enough to touch).

-Use your fingers to dimple the dough all over.
+Use your fingers to dimple the dough all over, then sprinkle with flaky sea salt.
 Bake the focaccia for 25-35 minutes, then drizzle with additional olive oil.

 How to caramelize shallots